AdedamolaXL/NFT-Collection/README.md

   ```

 - As you can read, `deploy.js` requires some constants.
 Lets create a folder named `constants` under the `hardhat-tutorial` folder
 - Now add an `index.js` file inside the `constants` folder and add the following lines to the file.
 Replace "address-of-the-whitelist-contract" with the address of the whitelist contract that you deployed in the previous tutorial.
 For Metadata_URL, just copy the sample one that has been provided.
-We would replace this further down in the tutorial.
+We will replace this further down in the tutorial.

   ```js
   // Address of the Whitelist Contract that you deployed